nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 This is where I stop.
 The goal has been achieved - a KNN index associated with a neural search pipeline and an ML model.
-Please stay tuned - I have no big plans for now, but where dad jokes are concerned, the sky is the limit.
+Please stay tuned - I have no big plans for now, but where really bad jokes are concerned, the sky is the limit.